 Arcola Lake Elementary School uses data-driven decision making in order to gather data to ensure the school, the class, and the student is meeting our purpose and vision to ensure that every student learns and is successful.

-The school's SST/Rtl Leadership Team collaborates monthly to: Analyze data such as iReady and PMRN Reports and link it to instructional decisions; review progress monitoring data at the grade level and classroom level to recognize students who are meeting/exceeding benchmarks.
+The school's SST/Rtl Leadership Team collaborates monthly to: Analyze data such as iReady, topic assessments and other data points from PowerBl and link it to instructional decisions; review progress monitoring data at the grade level and classroom level to recognize students who are meeting and exceeding standards.
 Based on the following information, the leadership team will provide professional development and resources necessary to carry out effective interventions.
 The team collaborates regularly to resolve problematic issues, share efficient practices, assess implementation, execute choices, and practice new processes and skills.
 The team also supports the process of building consensus, increasing communications, and managing decisions about implementation.

-More specifically, the roles and responsibilities are as follows: Principal, Assistant Principal and Counselor: Provides a common vision for the use of data- based decision making to include CELLA and Mid-Year Assessments establish that the school-based team is implementing MTSS/Rtl; conducts assessments of MTSS/Rtl skills; ensures implementation of intervention, support, and documentation; determine adequate professional development to support SST/Rtl implementation; and communicates with parents regarding school- based SST/Rtl plans and activities.
+More specifically, the roles and responsibilities are as follows: The Principal provides a common vision for the use of data- based decision making to include baseline and mid-year assessments.
+We establish that the school-based team is implementing MTSS/Rtl; conducts assessments of MTSS/Rtl skills; ensures implementation of intervention, support, and documentation; determine adequate professional development to support SST/Rtl implementation; and communicates with parents regarding school- based SST/Rtl plans and activities.
 They collaborate with to verify that the intervention plan devised is appropriate to the needs of the targeted student or students.
 The Principal and Assistant Principal make certain that the team process and decisions are implemented in accordance with the goals and desired outcome of the team and the evidence-based strategies chosen.
 The Counselor offers quality services and expertise on areas of concern ranging from outlining a plan to assisting individual students with assessment and interventions.
 In addition to providing interventions, student services personnel continue to link child-serving and community agencies to the schools and families to support the child's academic, emotional, behavioral, and social success.